 In compliance with NHS regulations, it is our policy to collect NHS patient charges in advance of any NHS appointments, usually at the time of booking the appointment.
 Our dentists will be unable to proceed with your appointment if full payment has not been made.
 NHS Dental patient charges will be collected as follows:

-Band 1 – £20.60 Paid in full at time of booking the appointment
+Band 1 – £21.60 Paid in full at time of arriving for your appointment

 Further information regarding NHS Charges can be found here: